 Foreign Language and Area Studies (FLAS) Fellowships

-Through support received from the US Department of Education, the LAII is able to offer academic year and summer Foreign Language and Area Studies (FLAS) Fellowships.
+Through support received from the US Department of Education, the LAII is able to offer summer Foreign Language and Area Studies (FLAS) Fellowships.

 Summer FLAS Fellowships